jvcjunior/login-react-redux/README.md

-# Reminder app with React, Redux, and Firebase
+# Login app with React, Redux, and Firebase
 A simple Login app example with **undelete** capability — built with React, Redux, and Firebase.

 Try the demo at https://login-react-redux.firebaseapp.com.